trilitech/tezos-developer-docs/docs/unity.md

 ## Tutorial scenes

-The SDK includes Tutorial scenes that demonstrate how to use the SDK.
+The SDK includes tutorial scenes that demonstrate how to use the SDK.
-To open the scenes, install the SDK and in the Project panel, expand **TezosSDK > Tutorials**.
-For information about each scene, see [Tutorial scenes](./unity/scenes).
+For information about setting up and using the scenes, see [Tutorial scenes](./unity/scenes).

 ## SDK objects